haibaraaaaai/BFMRod/README.md

 A graphical tool for visualizing TDMS signal data, performing PCA-based phase analysis, and viewing instantaneous frequency in 2D/3D.

-The last working version is the one with commit message "Improved scripts to unpack npz files"
+The last working version is the one with commit message "Improved Data Saving"

 ---